 Global Stochastic Modeling test goal

-That could be reasonable to run several tests only on a specific part of your system.
+It could be reasonable to run several tests only on a specific part of your system.
 For example, you could run a global test on all the variables implicated in the entry opening and another on all the variables implicated in closing open entries.
 Because you can consider that opening an entry and closing an entry are two distinct activities.

 Global test running

 For this example, I will launch a test only on three variables to facilitate reading the result.
 To run a test, I have to open the optimizer of the variables as with the previous test.
-After that, I added three volatility variables that are based on different periods.
+After that, I added three volatility variables based on different periods.
 The variables are « ecarTypeSmallMax », « ecarTypeMiddleMax » and « ecarTypeLargeMax » :

 Initial values of the variables